rimpi1612/Solidity_Smart-Contract/README.md

     }
     ```

-  * Once you are satisfied with your contract's logic, revert the `fakenow` testing logic.
+  * Once we are satisfied with our contract's logic, revert the `fakenow` testing logic.

-* Congratulate yourself for building such complex smart contracts in your first week of Solidity!
-You are learning specialized skills that are highly desired in the blockchain industry!
+* Congratulate ourself for building such complex smart contracts in our first week of Solidity! we are learning specialized skills that are highly desired in the blockchain industry!

 ### Deploy the contracts to a live Testnet

-Once you feel comfortable with your contracts, point MetaMask to the Kovan or Ropsten network.
-Ensure you have test Ether on this network!
+Once we feel comfortable with our contracts, point MetaMask to the Kovan or Ropsten network.
+Ensure we have test Ether on this network!

 After switching MetaMask to Kovan, deploy the contracts as before and copy/keep a note of their deployed addresses.
-The transactions will also be in your MetaMask history, and on the blockchain permanently to explore later.
+The transactions will also be in our MetaMask history, and on the blockchain permanently to explore later.

 ![Remix Deploy](Images/remix-deploy.png)

 ## Resources

-Building the next financial revolution isn't easy, but we need your help, don't be intimidated by the semicolons!
+Building the next financial revolution isn't easy, but we need our help, don't be intimidated by the semicolons!

 There are lots of great resources to learn Solidity.
-Remember, you are helping push the very edge of this space forward,
+Remember, we are helping push the very edge of this space forward,
-so don't feel discouraged if you get stuck!
-In fact, you should be proud that you are taking on such a challenge!
+so don't feel discouraged if we get stuck!
+In fact, we should be proud that we are taking on such a challenge!

 For some succinct and straightforward code snips, check out [Solidity By Example](https://github.com/raineorshine/solidity-by-example)